DanielEWeeks/Mix_Bayes/README.md

 * Chi_square_ln_odds_ratio.r is an illustration of posterior interval and point estimates for the squared ln(OR).
-The prior on ln(OR)^2 is assumed to be the squared normal N(0, s0), that is the scaled chi-square, s0*X, X ~ 1 df chi square or Gamma(shape=0.5, scale=(2*s0)).
+The prior on ln(OR)^2 is assumed to be the squared normal N(0, s0), that is the scaled chi-square, s0 \times X, X ~ 1 df chi square or Gamma(shape=0.5, scale=(2*s0)).
 L population values of ln(OR)^2 are generated from the prior distribution as rgamma(L, shape=0.5, scale=(2*s0)), binomial samples are taken,